ivanmanan/Family-Watch/README.md

 # Content
 * Expected Functionalities
 * Installation Instructions
-* Division
+* Server Setup
 * Resources

 ## Expected Functionalities

-1. The host will be logged into the web application and see everyone’s location.
-As the host gets closer to a participant, the host will have directions pointing to his or her location.

-2. Participants will be logged in and their locations will be tracked.
+1. Participants will be logged in and their locations will be tracked.

-3. The host will be able to see location history of all the participants after every certain interval of time.
+2. The host will be able to see location history of all the participants after every certain interval of time.

 ## Installation Instructions